5+ Keys to Intuitive Eating (or How to Meditate While You Eat!)

 But practice makes perfect!

-Intuitive eating means we can learn to nourish ourselves when we feel hungry, and to feel just as comfortable putting down our fork when we feel satiated.
+Intuitive eating means we can learn to nourish ourselves when we feel hungry.
+It also means we can feel comfortable putting down our fork when we feel satiated.

 If you want to improve your relationship with food, learning to listen to and respond to these natural hormone cues can be a big step!